github/GitHub-for-Startups-HQ/README.md

 - _[Free GitHub Enterprise](https://github.com/pricing)_: 20 seats of GitHub Enterprise free for one year (50% off year two).
 - {NEW Offer} [GitHub Advanced Security](https://resources.github.com/contact/security/): 20 seats of GitHub Advanced Security, 50% off for one year (25% off year two).
     - Includes startup-friendly onboarding, tailored product guidance, and access to engagment with our global startup community.
-    - Eligibility: Must be Series A or earlier and new to each offer.
+    - Eligibility: Must be Series B or earlier and new to each offer.
 Year two pricing is for startups within an [approved](https://github.com/enterprise/startups/partners) GitHub for Startups partner.

 **📝 Additional Program Resources**